 Pupils were introduced to Victorian life by researching key images from the time period.
 Pupils discussed similarities and common themes - linked to settlement imagery - to gain further knowledge and understanding of what life was like during the Victorian era.
 Pupils continued to explore a wide range of Victorian literature to understand more about the social, cultural, historical and political context of this time period; pupils then created a range of writing from this - including a setting description.

 Pupils worked in pairs and used their problem solving and reasoning skills to solve Maths questions relating to Queen Victoria.
-They used a combination of mental strategies and formal written methods to complete the addition and subtraction questions.
+They used a combination of mental strategies and formal written methods, including conversion, to complete the multi-step problems.

 Everyone had a great time at Preston Park Museum.
 We experienced what it would have been like to be a child in school during Victorian times and then were able to explore the Victorian street which included a blacksmiths, police station and a sweet shop.
 Kian said, “In the Victorian times the teachers were really strict – thank goodness they are not anymore!”